paper-toaster/osu-wiki/wiki/Help_Centre/en.md

 ### Supporter

-#### I've paid for a supporter tag, but still have not received it!
+#### I've paid for a supporter tag, but still haven't received it!

 **Depending on what payment service you used (PayPal or Xsolla), there may be a slight delay in the processing of your payment before it reaches us.**

 Usually these issues resolve themselves within a few hours, and our systems will automatically apply the tag to your account.

-If it has been over 24 hours and you still do not have your supporter tag, please email [support@ppy.sh](mailto:support@ppy.sh) and let us know about your problem.
+If it's been over 24 hours and you still don't have your supporter tag, please email [support@ppy.sh](mailto:support@ppy.sh) and let us know about your problem.

-Make sure to include any receipts that you received during the process (PayPal transaction IDs, Xsolla receipts, etc); these help us a great deal in tracking down what happened to your payment!
+Make sure to include any receipts that you received during the process (PayPal transaction IDs, Xsolla receipts, etc), as these help us a great deal in tracking down what happened to your payment!

 ### Restriction

-#### What is "restricted" mode, exactly?
+#### What does it mean to have a "restricted" account, exactly?

 **A person with a restricted account is temporarily or permanently prevented from interacting with the community in any meaningful way.
 Including chatting, participating in multiplayer, and having their scores on leaderboards.**

 If your account has been restricted, you'll likely know why after a brief conversation with the support team.

-In situations where we are absolutely assured that foul play or wrongdoing has taken place, we will ask you to wait out a period of **three months** from the date of your last offense before we consider an appeal from you to let you back into the game.
+In situations where we are *absolutely assured* that foul play or wrongdoing has taken place, we will ask you to wait out a period of **three months** from the date of your last offense before we consider an appeal from you to let you back into the game.

 Please refer to *[Account Restrictions](/wiki/Help_Centre/Account_Restrictions)* for more information on account restrictions and the appeal process.

 ### Sign in

-#### I've forgotten my username and password!
+#### I forgot my username and password!

 **Please use [the password recovery page](https://osu.ppy.sh/home/password-reset) to reclaim your account automatically, provided that you still have access to the email you originally registered with.**

 If this does not work for you (or you do not have access to your registration email), please send an email to our [support team](mailto:accounts@ppy.sh) with as much information as you can think of to help us acknowledge you as the owner of your account.

-Good information to include in this email would be…
+When sending an email, please include the following information:

 - The name of the email address that you registered the account on (or any other email the account has been associated with since)
 - Any receipts for purchased osu!supporter tags or other items from the osu!store
 - The last date you can remember being able to access your account normally
-- Any other identifying information that you think could be helpful (excluding scores or replays: those do not help us very much!)
+- Any other identifying information that you think could be helpful (excluding scores or replays as those do not help us very much!)

 #### My account has been stolen!

 **Try using [the password recovery page](https://osu.ppy.sh/home/password-reset) to see if your account's email is still valid.**

-If this succeeds, you will be able to reset your own password without the assistance of the support staff.
+If this succeeds, you'll be able to reset your own password without the assistance of the support staff.

 If this does not work for you, please send us a support ticket as soon as possible to [accounts@ppy.sh](mailto:accounts@ppy.sh) with as much identifying information as you can gather in order to help us establish you as the owner of your account.

-*Notice: Please do not include replay or score data in your ticket; we cannot use this to verify your ownership of the account.*
+*Notice: Please do not include replay or score data in your ticket as we cannot use this to verify your ownership of the account.*

 Emailing from your registration address is a huge bonus here, as well as any other information you can provide that only the holder of the account would know.
-Such as…
+Including the following information will help us out immensely:

 - The name of the email address that you registered the account on (or any other email the account has been associated with since)
 - Any receipts for purchased osu!supporter tags or other items from the osu!store